openmindculture/sw-IngoSOpenMindCultureTheme/README.md

 Layouts, products and media (images) for the Open Mind Culture shop are stored in the `/data` directory of this repository.
 Installable theme release files are in `/dist`.

 Changes in theme code can be done via `composer.json`, `theme.json` configuration, overriding global variables or custom properties in `overrides.scss` or an imported `abstract/variables` and SCSS styling in `base.scss`.
 When overriding themes, prefer higher level components said to be less likely to change, use `sw_extends` to extend the original file and only override the blocks that need to change.
 Prefer adding wrappers or additional code and include the original `{{ parent() }}` instead of copying storefront platform code preventing upcoming Shopware core updates.

+### Social Media and SEO Meta Data

+- Merchants must use category description to enter arbitrary HTML **and `<h1>`** headings
+- The content will be rendered and used for social media preview.
+- Title and custom content are also used as a fallback for empty SEO meta data.
+- Category images will not be displayed, but used for social media meta data.

 ## Development